NovaPhi/Game/VideoJuego/GDD_Template.md

 ### **Summary**

-A zombie themed tower offense game with raid mechanics where you control a hero with subtroops that defend a hero and try to destroy the enemy emplacements.
+A tower offense game with raid mechanics where you control a hero with subtroops that defend a hero and try to destroy the enemy emplacements, you can also use cards such as power ups, change stats, change the environment, etc.

 ### **Gameplay**

-The gameplay will start with the player placing a hero in the map who will try to destroy the emplacements on the map with "subtroops" that will aid the hero absorbing damage and doing damage to the emplacements themselves, the player will be able to unlock new more powerfull heroes and subtroops as the progress.
-The goal of the game is that the player can advance as much as possible in a semi-infinite game and achieve a points highscore.
-The player can use multiple variables in the way they play the game like hero-subtroop combination, placement, abilities and timing to destroy the emplacements.
+The gameplay will start with the player choosing a hero and getting a random set of cards the can include subtroops, power ups and stage changes.
+Once in the run the player will be able to display his subtroops on the field as he pleases and they will attack nearby enemies or camps, including the main one.
+The player can also use his cards to power up a subtroop for that stage or his main hero or use one of the stage changing cards to make it so that the terrain affect the enemies or helps the player.
+Every three stages the player will be able to with the money earned, he can improve a hero stat for the rest of the run, get more powerups or more stage changing cards.
+Then the player will start again for other three stages but with higher difficulty.

 ### **Mindset**